 Celebrating the new year might be the most important holiday event in Japan.
 Instead of Christmas, the Japanese busy themselves with pre-new year’s customs and then welcome it with a three-day celebration starting from the first day of the new year.
 These days are usually quiet as people spend time with family and in personal reflection.
 Here’s how Tokyo’s preparing for it.

-For the best luck, it’s good to follow your “eho” and visit the shrine.
+For the best luck, it’s good to follow your “eho”, or lucky direction, and visit the shrine.
 After all, this god is closest to your home and can thus provide the best protection.
+However, some shrines and temples are known for specializing in certain blessings.
+Here are some common places around Tokyo to experience hatsumode, or the first shrine visit of the new year.

 You could say that New Year’s day in Japan is like Christmas in Western countries.
 Most important is to get together with your family and enjoy a nice meal together.